101 Unhealthiest Habits on the Planet

 Studies show that sedentary lifestyles have become a major health risk: Only about 5 percent of American adults get 30 minutes of exercise each day.
 You might have heard the expression "sitting is the new smoking"?
 The jury is still out on that, but the science is clear that sitting is not a health regimen: A 2017 study at the University of Warwick found that workers with desk jobs had bigger waists and a higher risk of heart disease than those with more active jobs.
 What's more, workers' bad (LDL) cholesterol increased and good (HDL) cholesterol decreased with each hour beyond five hours of sitting a day.

-Recommendation: If you don't have a physically active job, stand and move around as much as possible during the day.
+The Remedy Rx: If you don't have a physically active job, stand and move around as much as possible during the day.

 You're Eating "Ultra-Processed" Food